A 2-categorical proof of Frobenius for fibrations defined from a generic point: Evaluation at the generic point

 \section{Evaluation at the generic point}

 In this section, we explain the connection between the notion of fibration introduced in Definition \ref{defn:fibration} and evaluation at the generic point in the slice over $\II$.
 We first explain the meaning of the phrase ``evaluate at the generic point in the slice over $\II$.''
+We continue working with the notation for adjoint triples introduced in \eqref{eq:adjoint-triple} and \eqref{eq:adjoint-triple-unit-counit-pairs}

 \begin{rmk} The diagonal $\delta$ defines a map over $\II$ displayed below-left

 that is thought of as the ``generic point'' of $\II$ when considered as an object in $\slice{\II}$: in the slice over $\II$, the domain of $\delta$ is the terminal object, while the codomain of $\delta$ is the object ``$\II$,'' pulled back to this slice.
 The natural transformation that defines ``evaluation at the generic point in the slice over $\II$'' is the corresponding restriction map displayed above-right from exponentiation with $\II$, considered as an object over $\II$, to exponentiation with the terminal object in the slice over $\II$, the latter being naturally isomorphic to the identity functor.
 By Remark \ref{rmk:lccc}, this natural transformation is defined by the pasting diagram: